ChatGPT App Tutorial: Build Your First App in 5 Minutes

 sunpeak dev

-From here, try switching display modes in the simulator toolbar.
+From here, try switching display modes in the inspector toolbar.
 Your app can render inline (inside the chat), fullscreen, or picture-in-picture.
 Toggle dark mode to check that your Tailwind classes work in both themes.
-And edit your component while the simulator is running: changes hot reload instantly.
+And edit your component while the inspector is running: changes hot reload instantly.

 How It Works